AspenHumphrey/TenneseeCraftsman/README.md

 ## Goals:
 The goal of this redesign is to keep my vanilla JavaScript sharp!
 I am using vanilla JS, HTML, and Bootstrap CSS to make a new website for my father's carpentry buisness.
 I want the website to reflect his work.
 Sleek, smooth, and elegant.

+I am wanting to emphesize on my styling and user story on this project.
+Eventually I would like to add a customer data base so my dad is able to have his file system at his fingertips!

 ## Technologies:
 HTML, Bootstrap 4, CSS, Javascript